Northam discusses vaccine transparency during COVID-19 briefing Wednesday; extends restrictions through Feb.

-Governor Ralph Northam addressed the commonwealth on Tuesday, January 14, and gave a COVID-19 briefing to update Virginians on the COVID-19 response and vaccination efforts.
+Governor Ralph Northam held a COVID-19 briefing on Wednesday, January 27 to address the Commonwealth on the COVID-19 response and vaccination efforts.

 - Modified Stay at Home Order: All individuals in Virginia must remain at their place of residence between the hours of 12:00 a.m. and 5:00 a.m.
 Exceptions include obtaining food and goods, traveling to and from work, and seeking medical attention.